cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/genotyping_qc_handbook_Oct2023.md

 * How many individuals and how many variants have remained after all the filtering?
 * Is there anything you would have done differently?
 Why?
 * Can you plot the allele frequencies for the final dataset?
 Do they look as expected?
+* When you are preparing the data for GWAS, and you know the case/control status, would you incorporate this information while filtering?
+How?
 -----